-Migraines are severe, throbbing headaches that often come with nausea and vomiting.
+Migraines are severe, throbbing headaches that often come with nausea, vomiting, can be a result of neurological problem.
 The pain from one is disabling for many suffers, leaving them with extreme sensitivity to sound and light and unable to think clearly for hours after the pain subsides.

 Migraines are complex occurrences, so the symptoms vary by person.
 Many experience what’s called a prodrome, which are early indicators of an impending migraine.
 Prodrome symptoms include things like neck stiffness, increased thirst, and mood changes.
 A few also have an aura right before the headache hits that includes visual disturbances or speech problems.
 The muscles might feel weak, as well.